ihmwg/python-modelcif/docs/usage.rst

 :class:`ma.model.Model` objects give the actual coordinates of the final generated models.
 These point to the :class:`~ma.Assembly` of what was modeled.
-Quality scores can also be assigned to each model (see the :mod:`ma.qa_metrics` module) or to individual residues or pairs of residues.
+Quality scores can also be assigned to each model (see the :mod:`ma.qa_metric` module) or to individual residues or pairs of residues.

 Models can also be grouped together for any purpose using the :class:`ma.model.ModelGroup` class.